Introducing Violin for Children

 Easy to to hold and available in small sizes to suit young hands, violins are excellent starter instruments for children.
 Students begin with small instruments, and as they grow the instruments can be traded for larger sizes until they are able to handle full-size violins.

-Designed for young people aged 6-8, the New School’s 22-week Introducing Violin for Children course is a lively first experience with this wonderful instrument.
+Designed for young people aged 6-8, Waltons New School of Music’s Introducing Violin for Children course is a lively first experience with this wonderful instrument.
 Weekly classes are intended not only to teach children to play the violin but also to make music an engaging and enjoyable learning experience.
 Students gradually master each step required – from holding the instrument and bow to learning proper finger placement and developing their sense of pitch – to ensure a solid musical foundation on the violin.

 Group learning has long been recognised as one of the most effective ways to teach children about music and instil positive lifetime attitudes towards both music and learning.
 A group environment provides children with the opportunity to make music together with friends and classmates, sharing common goals and skill.
 The interaction between students also encourages and promotes understanding, and children learn to assess their peers positively.

-Children must have their own size-appropriate violins (see Choosing the Right Violin Size below) to bring to classes and practice with at home, as well as a copy of Fiddle Time Joggers by David Blackwell and Kathy Blackwell (Oxford University Press).
+Children must have their own size-appropriate violins (see Choosing the Right Violin Size tab) to bring to classes and practice with at home, as well as the course books Fiddle Time Joggers by David Blackwell and Kathy Blackwell (Oxford University Press) and My First Theory Book by Lina Ng (Faber Music), both available from most good music shops.

 ‘[My son] really enjoyed this course, which I think was largely down to a fantastic teacher, who got results but made it all fun.’